Marketing

 5. Composite Visibility Score

 Leading programs combine these factors into a visibility index, tracked monthly or quarterly.
-By correlating this score with pipeline, engagement, and conversions, marketing teams can demonstrate how AI authority connects to measurable business outcomes.
+By correlating this score with pipeline, engagement, and conversions, marketing teams can demonstrate how AI authority connects to revenue and deal velocity.

 Visibility in AI search is fluid.
 A one-time audit shows where you stand today; only trend data reveals whether your influence is rising or fading.

-Visibility analysis provides a window into how your brand, market, and audience are being interpreted by AI.
+Visibility analysis provides a window into how your brand, market, and audience are being interpreted by AI — surfacing competitive blind spots, messaging gaps, and positioning shifts before they register in traditional analytics.

 Competitive Intelligence